rcompos/kubespray-and-pray/README.md

     The file ansible.cfg defines the inventory file as *~/.kubespray/inventory/inventory.cfg*.
 This will be the default inventory file when ansible is run.

-    If multiple network adapters are present, then define the IP address to use by adding lines defining ansible\_ssh\_host to top of file for each node.
-For example: *k8s0 ansible\_ssh\_host=10.117.31.20*
+    If multiple network adapters are present, then define the IP address to use by adding lines defining ansible\_ssh\_host and ip to top of file for each node.
+For example: *k8s0 ansible\_ssh\_host=10.117.31.20 ip=10.117.31.20*

     Nodes may be added later by running the Kubespray _scale.yml_.